 Several methods are tested.
-They are the mipmap method (MIP) that is introduced in [25], the adaptive window method (AW4), and their derivations with crosschecking (MPX and AWX).
+They are the mipmap method (MIP), the adaptive window method (AW4), and their derivations with cross-checking (MPX and AWX).
 The number of mipmap level used in the MIP method is set to six cross all tests, and the AW4 method has no parameter.
 Looking into the results, we can find several interesting observations.
-First, the AW4 method does preserve depth continuity much better than the mipmap method (see Figure 7), but the overall error rates are similar.
+First, the AW4 method does preserve depth continuity much better than the mipmap method (see Figure 12), but the overall error rates are similar.
 Secondly, cross-checking substantially reduces the error rate by half or more, but in the meantime causes many pixels with no disparity value.
-Thirdly, while the results from real images (Tsukuba and Map) are within the expectation of a local correlation-based algorithm and better than several non-realtime methods (see [20]), the results from the remaining synthetics images are substantially worth than those listed on the Middlebury page.
-We were initially puzzled by this outcome but we now believe it is due to the lack of precision in the AD image since the matching cost is stored as a unsigned character.
-This can be improved by using floating point textures.
-However in real applications, the image noise probably outweighs the inaccuracy caused by storing the matching cost as an unsigned character.
+Thirdly, while the results from real images (Tsukuba and Map) are within the expectation of a local correlation-based algorithm and better than several non-realtime methods (see [24]), the results from the remaining synthetics images are substantially worse than those listed on the Middlebury page.
+We were initially puzzled by this outcome, but we now believe it is due to the lack of precision in the AD image since the matching cost is stored as a unsigned character.
+This can be improved by using floating point textures, but this requires substantially more bandwidth and is thus slower.
+In addition, in real applications, the image noise probably outweighs the inaccuracy caused by storing the matching cost as an unsigned character.